salincandela/ansible-sync-folders/README.md

 	 - "folder_2/folder_2_1/folder_2_1_1.example"

-User these parameter to filter wich folder you want to copy on target machines.
+User these parameters to filter which folders you want to copy on target machines.